jwwojak/jwwojak.github.io/docs/tutorial/welcome.md

     - ITGC

 ??? info "What is a golden path?"
-    A golden path tutorial introduces you to a topic and the Spotify-specific ways to do something.
+    A golden path tutorial introduces you to a topic and our company-specific ways to do something.
 It is not the full documentation for a particular subject.
 Instead, a golden path touches briefly on each tool and task, and does just enough to establish the basic, opinionated, and optimal way of working.

 <!--